hartik123/Todo-List/README.md

 Frontend:- Developed using Html, Css, javaScript, React.
 Introduction:- It is a simple Todo list which can add daily tasks and delete tasks wahtever you want delete.

-If you want to try my website click below link [Todo-List application](https://hartik123.github.io/Todo-List/)
+If you want to try my website click the link [Todo-List application](https://hartik123.github.io/Todo-List/)

 The Snapshots of website is provided below to get idea fastely.